-For the past three years, the executive director of Bridges Oregon independently from this organization has taught “Effective Communication between the Law Enforcement and the Deaf and Hard of Hearing” class every month to new incoming students at the Department of Public Safety Standards and Training (DPSST).
-As of 2020, it is estimated over 2,000 law enforcement officers have gone through this training, and more continue to receive this training.
+For the past four years, the executive director of Bridges Oregon independently from this organization has taught an “Effective Interaction with the Deaf and Hard of Hearing Community” class every month to new incoming students at the Department of Public Safety Standards and Training (DPSST).
+As of 2022, it is estimated over 3,000 law enforcement officers have gone through this training, and more continue to receive this training.
 The executive director continues to develop and maintain working relationships with multiple law enforcement agencies throughout the state.

 - Sample of presentation (PDF)

 - Video: Partnership Between Police and Deaf Communities (link)